emilyhvu/NE155-FinalProject/README.md

     This array provides the source of each cell defined by the x and y vectors.
     The dimensions of this array must be (length(y)-1) by (length(x)-1) and all entries must be non-negative.
   -error value (Error):
-    This value is the minimum relative error allowed when solving the 2D diffusion equation.
+    This value is the minimum absolute error allowed when solving the 2D diffusion equation.
     The dimensions of this array must be (length(y)-1) by (length(x)-1) and all entries must be non-negative.

 Problem solved by code, expected input, resulting output, and any limitations or restrictions.